-Due to COVID-19, current US passport processing times are significantly delayed.
-If you do not have a passport, or your passport expires less than 6 months after your return date from your time abroad, apply for a new passport now, and pay for expedited processing.
+Current US passport processing times are longer than normal.
+If you do not have a passport, or your passport expires less than 6 months after your return date from your time abroad, apply for a new passport now.

 There is no one way to choose a program.
 Different factors will take priority depending on who you are and what sort of goals you have.
 There will likely be several programs that fit most of your criteria, but perhaps not one program that meets all of them.
 It is important to know what priorities are most important to you.